Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 he os library in Python provides a way of interacting with the operating system.
 It includes numerous functions for handling files, directories, processes, and system-level operations.
 Here are some basic functions of the os library that are essential for file and directory management:

-# Managing Disk Space

-In addition to performing basic file operations, it is crucial to monitor and manage disk space effectively.
-Understanding how much free space is available on a disk can help prevent issues related to insufficient storage during file operations or data processing tasks.
-This section introduces a Python function to retrieve the available free space on a specified directory, which is essential for effective file management.

 ## 1. `os.name`